aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 ## ⚠️ Disclaimer

-All persons and organizations mentioned within this presentation are fictional and any resemblance to actual persons or organizations is purely coincidental.
+All persons and organizations mentioned within this presentation are fictional and any resemblance to actual persons or organizations is unintended.

 <!-- TODO: NIST disclaimer? -->